 There are two upsides to Global Warming.
 First, it has extended the sailing season from April 1 to Thanksgiving as the waters of the York River remain warmer longer into the year.
 Second, it has led to more dolphins arriving earlier and staying later.
 The first pod visible this year showed up in mid-May, and the last Sept.
 1.

-As recently as 15 years ago, we had to wait until mid-August to see any dolphins, and they were way out near the Thoroughfare between Dandy and Goodwin Island.
+As recently as 15 years ago, we had to wait until mid-August to see any dolphins in summer, and they were way out near the Thoroughfare between Dandy and Goodwin Island.
 Today they are everywhere, most notably at the entrance to the Sarah Creek channel and movable spots from the Coleman Bridge over to the USCG Yorktown Training Center.
 A few weeks ago we saw them range for half an hour on the north side of the bridge.
 That was a first, and boats stopped dead in the water to observe.
 If the dolphins had gotten any closer to the Yorktown Naval Weapons Station, they might have been recruited for military duty.

 It used to be we saw dolphins two or three times a year, for as little as a minute or as long as ten minutes.
 My friend Greg Smith said the other day, “They were out there for an hour, all around us.
 I thought they had escaped from an aquarium!”

 Rising water temperatures are the key factor to dolphin migration.
 As late as Sept.
 4 the York River was 81 degrees.
 We still had kids swimming off the stern.
 (By the way, people don’t swim with the dolphins in the York.
 They don’t even try as it’s enough to watch them roam and play.)
+That’s a sufficient summer of dolphins.

 Our friends are Bottlenose dolphins who like to swim in brackish water of 50-50 salt-to-fresh.
 They are the leading breed among 40 classes of dolphins.
 They are typically five feet long and grey or white while the babies are smaller.
 People on board Let’s Go Sail are astonished at their size when they get close to the sailboat.
 Sometimes we can hear them before we see them as they blow stale air above the surface.
 Typically they surface briefly and dive in a second or two.
 But sometimes they slap their fin when going down, as if waving to us.
 They also can whistle or make clicking noises, though I haven’t heard that.